wesleyburr/sage-notebook-trent/README.md

 ## Jupyter Docker Stacks - Community Stack version
 This project is developed with the helpful guide of [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/).
 The base container is **jupyter/minimal-notebook** and this **Community Stack** is setup [via the guide.](https://jupyter-docker-stacks.readthedocs.io/en/latest/contributing/stacks.html)

+## Original Working Version
+Original version was created and hosted by [SharpTrick](github.com/sharpTrick/sage-notebook), and all credit for getting the base Sage environment working goes to him.
+This version adds extensions that are useful for tutorials in Sage.